 Winter sunshine on the beach at Southwold.

 Southwold is one of the iconic and most popular visitor destinations in Suffolk.
 This early summer re-visit coincided with a gentle, languid atmosphere, the air still and the sea melding into the horizon.
 Beach huts were being made ready for the summer, their occupants regularly stopping to gaze out to sea, now that mild, calm weather had returned, after the winter storms.
 All was well in Southwold.

 What the beach means to Gill and Sandra.

 A view from above the promenade at Southwold.

 Southwold is an attractive and welcoming Suffolk seaside town, with its pier, busy harbour, clifftop cannon and the wonderful beach.
-It’s almost an island, bounded by the North Sea to the East, by the River Blyth and Southwold harbour to the South West and by Buss Creek to the North.
+It’s almost an island, bounded by the North Sea to the east, by the River Blyth and Southwold harbour to the south west and by Buss Creek to the north.
 As one of Suffolk’s most popular attractions, there are many facilities to cater for visitors, like the Southwold Railway, the foot ferry to Walberswick and the working lighthouse.